Joachim Peiper: War crimes

-Stall and retreat
+Defeat and retreat

 Peiper crossed Ligneuville and reached the heights of Stavelot on the left bank of the Amblève River at nightfall of the second day of the operation.
 The battle group paused for the night, allowing the Americans to reorganize.
 After heavy fighting, Peiper's armour crossed the bridge on the Amblève.
 The spearhead continued on, without having fully secured Stavelot.
 By then, the surprise factor had been lost.
-The U.S. forces regrouped and blew up several bridges ahead of Peiper's advance, trapping the battle group in the deep valley of the Amblève, downstream from Trois-Ponts.
+The US forces regrouped and blew up several bridges ahead of Peiper's advance, trapping the battle group in the deep valley of the Amblève, downstream from Trois-Ponts.
 The weather also improved, permitting the Allied air forces to operate.
 Airstrikes destroyed or heavily damaged numerous German vehicles.
 Peiper's command was in disarray: some units had lost their way among difficult terrain or in the dark, while company commanders preferred to stay with Peiper at the head of the column and thus were unable to provide guidance to their own units.

 Peiper attacked Stoumont on 19 December and took the town amid heavy fighting.
 He was unable to protect his rear, which enabled American troops to cut him off from the only possible supply road for ammunition and fuel at Stavelot.
 Without supplies, and with no contact with other German units behind him, Peiper could advance no further.
 American attacks on Stoumont forced the remnants of the battle group to retreat to La Gleize.
 On 24 December, Peiper abandoned his vehicles and retreated with the remaining men.
 German wounded and American prisoners were also left behind.
 According to Peiper, 717 men returned to the German lines out of 3,000 at the beginning of the operation.

 Despite the failure of Peiper's battle group and the loss of all tanks, Mohnke recommended Peiper for a further award.
-The events at the Baugnez crossroads were described in glowing terms: "Without regard for threats from the flanks and only inspired by the thought of a deep breakthrough, the Kampfgruppe proceeded ... to Ligneuville and destroyed at Baugnez an enemy supply column and after annihilation of the units blocking their advance, succeeded in causing the staff of the 49th Anti-Aircraft Brigade to flee."
+The events at the Baugnez crossroads were described in glowing terms: "Without regard for threats from the flanks and only inspired by the thought of a deep breakthrough, the Kampfgruppe proceeded ... to Ligneuville and destroyed at Baugnez an enemy supply column and after the annihilation of the units blocking their advance, succeeded in causing the staff of the 49th Anti-Aircraft Brigade to flee."
 Rather than a stain on Peiper's honour, the killing of POWs was celebrated in official records.
 In January 1945, the Swords were added to his Knight's Cross.
 The great fame of Peiper as a Waffen-SS commander during the Battle of the Bulge was born.